domaindrivendev/Swashbuckle.WebApi/README.md

 ### IIS Hosted - UI returning 404 File not Found ###

 The [swagger-ui](https://github.com/wordnik/swagger-ui) is a single page application (SPA) consisting of html, JavaScript and CSS.
-To serve up these files (.html, .js and .css), you're web server must execute the ASP.NET Routing Module on all requests (as opposed to just extensionless URL's).
+To serve up these files (.html, .js and .css), your web server must execute the ASP.NET Routing Module on all requests (as opposed to just extensionless URLs).
 If the setting for this is not present in your Web.config, you'll need to add it manually:

     <system.webServer>
         <modules runAllManagedModulesForAllRequests="true" />